 Please have a look at the latest news and events of the La Silla Paranal Observatory.
-This page covers some important telescope and instruments news from the various ESO sites.
+This page summarizes the status of instruments and telescopes from ESO observatories.